-- 6.4 Verizon's Organisational Privacy Structure (the "OPS") is a global network of privacy professionals.
-The structure of the OPS is shown on the attached diagram (Annex 1). - 6.5 The OPS is led by the Vice President & Deputy General Counsel, Chief Privacy Officer (the "CPO"), who reports to the Executive Vice President & Chief Legal Officer who has responsibility for all legal and corporate security functions within Verizon. - 6.6 The CPO oversees the US Privacy Team and the International Privacy Team.
+- 1.1 Verizon's Organisational Privacy Structure (the "OPS") is a global network of privacy professionals.
+The structure of the OPS is shown on the attached diagram (Annex 1). - 1.2 The OPS is led by the Vice President & Deputy General Counsel, Chief Privacy Officer (the "CPO"), who reports to the Senior Vice President & Deputy General Counsel, Verizon Global Services, who in turn reports to the Executive Vice President & Chief Legal Officer.
+The Executive Vice President & Chief Legal Officer has responsibility for all legal and corporate security functions within Verizon. - 1.3 The CPO oversees the US Privacy Team and the International Privacy Team.
 The latter covers all regions where Verizon has a presence other than the US, principally Europe, the UK, Latin America, Asia Pacific and Canada.
 The responsibilities of each team in the OPS and its reporting channels are clearly identified.